jjensn/lifelights/README.md

 ![Detect health bar using RGB colors](http://i.imgur.com/rbIWEJr.png)

-The image above shows a visible rectangle being drawn around the scripts detected rectange.
+The image above shows a visible rectangle being drawn around the script detected rectange.
 You can uncomment lines 35, 46-50 in the WidthWatcher module to draw a similar rectangle for your application.
 Good for troubleshooting.

 ![Dynamically adjusts to the bar](http://i.imgur.com/ZVNUve9.png)